vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/windows/troubleshooting.md

 TcpTestSucceeded : True
 ```

-### Wget
+### `Wget`

-Powershell has wget aliased to the `Invoke-WebRequest` cmdlet.
-You can use wget to test an http endpoint or download a file.
+PowerShell has `wget` aliased to the `Invoke-WebRequest` cmdlet.
+You can use `wget` to test a http endpoint or download a file.

 ```powershell
 wget https://api.example.com -UseBasicParsing
 ```

-It's important to provide the `-UseBasicParsing` flag otherwise you'll see a questionable error about some InternetExplorer setting that you can't get to without a GUI.
+It's important to provide the `-UseBasicParsing` flag otherwise you'll see a questionable error about some Internet Explorer setting that you can't get to without a GUI.

-If want to download a file, I highly recommend that you turn off the progress stream via `$ProgressPreference = 'SilentlyContinue'` in powershell as it slows your download times by an order of magnitude.
+If want to download a file, I highly recommend that you turn off the progress stream via `$ProgressPreference = 'SilentlyContinue'` in PowerShell as it slows your download times by an order of magnitude.

 ```powershell
 PS C:\> $ProgressPreference = 'SilentlyContinue'